How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 \subsection{What is the adoption level of feature toggles in open-source projects (RQ1)?}

-In this research question, we first analyzed the popularity of each feature toggles framework.
-Then, we investigated if Continuous Integration services are being used by the projects in $C_{Cleaned}$ and how their usage correlates with feature toggles frameworks usage.
-Finally, we analyzed the moment of adoption of feature toggles on the projects.
+In this research question, we analyzed the popularity of each feature toggles framework and the moment of adoption of feature toggles frameworks on the projects.

 Table~\ref{tbl:adoption} shows data regarding the number of projects using each of the frameworks, considering the whole life of each project and how many adopted each framework in the last year of our collected data.
-It also shows how many projects adopt Continuous Integration (CI) services, which will be discussed later in this section.

 Table~\ref{tbl:adoption} shows that, when considering the whole lifetime of the projects, the most popular feature toggles frameworks are \textit{angular-toggle-switch}, \textit{Togglz}, and \textit{django-waffle}, being adopted by 342, 153, and 120 projects, respectively.
 They are also the most popular frameworks within their respective programming languages -- JavaScript, Java, and Python, respectively.
 Regarding Ruby programming language, there is no clear preferred framework.
 The \textit{featureflags} framework has been adopted by 57.4\% of the Ruby projects, while \textit{Rollout} has been adopted by 41.1\%.